Why mindfulness-based cognitive therapy?

 What are the 3 positive effects of mindfulness?

-Mindfulness improves three aspects, mainly the well-being, physical, and mental.
+Mindfulness improves three aspects, mainly well-being, physical, and mental.
 First, it contributes to creating a satisfying life where it teaches how to savor every facet of life by guiding how to deal with adverse effects and become fully engaged with social activities.
 It also addresses physical health.
 It helps relieve stress, lower blood pressure, improve sleep, treat heart disease, and alleviate gastrointestinal problems.
 Lastly, it touches on mental health issues, where it serves as a supplementary treatment to depression, eating disorders, substance abuse, and more.

 Does mindfulness increase happiness?